Before you APPLY, make sure you have:

 To best serve artists, the AGMA Relief Fund application process has now been moved completely online.

-AGMA contracts with The Actors Fund to administer this program nationally as well as to provide comprehensive social services.
-All AGMA members may call The Actors Fund for information, to request an AGMA Relief Fund application, receive referrals, and access to our social services.
+AGMA contracts with the Entertainment Community Fund (previously known as The Actors Fund) to administer this program nationally as well as to provide comprehensive social services.
+All AGMA members may call The Fund for information, to request an AGMA Relief Fund application, receive referrals, and access to our social services.

 To be eligible for financial assistance from the AGMA Relief Fund a member must be: